pierwill/ssn2018aarhus/aarhus.rst

 ytt asketh then (so plesing your highnes) an exacte booke, describeng every parte of your Reallme…… The which substancially deciphred, might appere from tyme to tyme, as a certayn monument satisfieng every dowtt… & if the remnant were throwly deciphred, it were a grett assuranc to the state.
 Again Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly bothe against God & their Soveraigne.

-- Herle to Elizabeth I, October 1571
+- William Herle to Elizabeth I, October 1571

 ..